Clíodhna: The legend of O'Keeffe, the Druid and his two daughters

 In the early eighth century, in Feur-magh-Feine (now Fermoy) there lived Draoi Ruadh, the last of the Druids.
-He had assisted the King of Munster by summoned a great storm to drive back their enemies.
-As a reward for his service, the king had grant the Druid the title Prince of Fermoy.
+He had assisted the King of Munster by summoning a great storm to drive back their enemies.
+As a reward for his service, the king had granted the Druid the title Prince of Fermoy.
 The Druid had two accomplished and beautiful daughters: the elder was called Cleena who could transform creatures to any form she pleased and was titled "the queen of the fairies".
 The younger daughter was called Aoivil (Aibell) and was her inseparable companion.

 Caiov (O'Keeffe) was a prince accomplished in mind and body, who had inherited a neighboring territory.
 He was in the habit of visiting the Druid's palace and liked to join in the sports in which he was often victorious.
 This attracted the admiration of the Druid and his daughters.
 Both sisters fell in love with O'Keeffe.
 Cleena expressed her love openly and discussions began with her father for their marriage.

 Aoivil secretly fell in love and worked to gain his affection by her innocent arts.
 Caiov fell deeply in love with Aoivil but this was quickly discovered by Cleena.